kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 The implementation goals of the first milestone are outlined below.
 - [ ] Create the proposal
-- [ ] Move all code relevant for the collection and processing of core metrics from cAdvisor into kubernetes.
+- [ ] Implement collection and consumption of core metrics.
-- [ ] Vendor the new core metrics code back into cAdvisor.
+- [ ] Create Kubelet API endpoint for core metrics.
 - [ ] Modify volume stats collection so that it relies on this code.
 - [ ] Modify the structure of stats collection code to be "On-Demand"